ahpohl/plotpot/README.rst

 Plotpot
 =======

-Plotpot is a Python module that plots potentiostatic data automatically imported with `Convpot <https://github.com/ahpohl/convpot>`__.
+Plotpot is a Python module that plots half and full cell potentiostatic data automatically imported with `Convpot <https://github.com/ahpohl/convpot>`__.
 It keeps a journal with meta information such as mass of active material, capacity etc. for later use.

 Getting Started